jesse51002/AudioVisualizer/README.md

 > Creates a revolving outline of the given image with a revolution speed that's connected to the bass level of the music

+> Changes the size of the revolving outline with the bass level of the music

 > Changes the size of the given image with the bass level of the music

 > Feature to enable fog that moves with the amount of bass in the music